Church of All Souls, Bolton: Recent history and present day

-During the 20th century the size of the local population was declining, and in 1962 the parish was combined with that of St James in Waterloo Road.
+During the 20th century, the size of the local population declined, and in 1962 the parish was combined with that of St James on Waterloo Road.
 In 1970 the stained glass windows in the tower were removed.
 They had depicted the Creation and were made by Shrigley and Hunt, but had been damaged by vandalism.
 The church closed in 1986 and was vested in the Churches Conservation Trust.
-The building has since been redeveloped and in December 2014 opened as a business and community centre, managed by a small charity set up for this purpose, known as All Souls Bolton.
+The building has since been redeveloped and, in December 2014, opened as a business and community centre managed by a small charity set up for this purpose, known as All Souls Bolton.